1nfiniteloop/easy-ca/README.md

 These steps describes how to manually set up your own Certificate authority and sign certificates.
 Some notes:

 * The tool uses a naming convention when creating and reading files.
-* If an RSA key does not exists, it will be created.
+* If key does not exists, it will be created.

 ### Create Root Certificate Authority

 The root certificate and key shall preferably be safely stored offline.

 1. Set path to storage location with:
    `ca_root=/media/${USER}/<media-device>/easy-ca/ca` and create directory structure with `mkdir --parents ${ca_root}`.
 2. Create the subject as a json-formatted file `${ca_root}/<name>.subject.json`